-After creating a large collection of barcoded multi-knockout progeny, we aimed to genotype each strain and link this genotype to an individual DNA barcode identifier en masse.
-By adapting our previously-developed row-column-plate PCR (RCP-PCR) strategy31, we amplified strain and deletion specific barcodes from each individual.
-In the ABC-16 strain, each knockout is replaced by a barcode identifying the deleted gene37, allowing the use of a single primer set for identification of all gene deletions present in a strain when its amplification products are sequenced (Fig. 1).
-RCP-PCR introduces additional sequences indicating the plate, row, and column of origin for each amplification product (Methods; Fig. 1), allowing for pooling of PCR products obtained from each well, coupled with high-throughput sequencing to computationally reconstruct a genotype-to-barcode map at a population-wide level (Methods).
-To validate and calibrate the genotypes and associations determined by high-throughput-sequencing, multiple replicates of 40 individually genotyped ‘gold standard’ strains, as well as two additional control strains with known genotypes, were added to the collection at defined positions (Methods; Data S2).
+After creating a large collection of barcoded multi-knockout progeny, we genotyped each strain and linked this genotype to an individual DNA barcode identifier en masse.
+For this purpose, we exploited the fact that the ABC-16 strain was derived from crosses between barcoded YKO yeast deletion collection strains [cite Giaever et al][Suzuki et al], so that each knockout carries at least one identifying barcode that flanks and uniquely identifies the deleted gene.
+We adapted our previously-described row-column-plate PCR (RCP-PCR) strategy37, which allows amplification of barcodes in each segregant while introducing additional index tags that identify the plate, row, and column of origin for each amplification product (Methods; Fig. 1).
+Thus, a single next generation sequencing reaction can reveal both the strain-specific tracking barcode at the HO locus and the identity of every gene deleted in the segregant at each plate location (Methods; Fig. 1).
+To validate and calibrate the genotypes determined by high-throughput-sequencing, multiple replicates of 40 individually genotyped ‘gold standard’ strains, as well as two additional control strains with known genotypes, were added to the collection at defined positions (Methods; Data S2).
 Using data from calibration strains, we estimated an overall genotyping accuracy of 93.2% (Fig. S2A, Methods).
 An independent method relying on the distribution of knockouts in the pool estimated a similar overall accuracy of 93.8% (Fig. S2C, Methods).
 Based on the genotyping data, all genes were either unlinked or weakly linked except for BPT1 and YBT1 (Fig. S2B; r = 0.49), which are separated by 70.1kb on chromosome XII.
-Surprisingly, three gene pairs – YOR1-YCF1, YOR1-BPT1, and SNQ2-PDR5 – had weak but significant negative apparent linkage (-0.04 ≥ r ≥ -0.08), suggesting a weak negative genetic interaction between them (Fig. S2B).
-This weak interaction may have arisen by some genotype-dependent selection during the sporulation, haploid selection, or automated colony picking steps, and demonstrates the power of a large engineered population to detect subtle associations.
-Overall, usable genotyping data linked to at least one unique DNA barcode was obtained for 6,709 progeny with 5,095 unique genotypes.
+Surprisingly, three gene pairs – YOR1-YCF1, YOR1-BPT1, and SNQ2-PDR5 – exhibited weak but significant negative correlation in the appearance of KO genotypes (-0.04 ≥ r ≥ -0.08) (Fig. S2B).
+This effect may have arisen via a negative genetic interaction conferring lower growth for the corresponding double-knockout genotypes during the sporulation, haploid selection, or automated colony picking steps.
+Overall, usable genotyping data linked to at least one unique DNA barcode was obtained for 6,709 progeny (X MATa and Y MATα strains) with 5,095 unique genotypes.

 Phenotyping the Engineered Population for Diverse Drug Resistance Traits

-After establishing a genotype and barcode identity for many individuals, we profiled their resistance to a collection of drugs.
-Arrayed collections were transferred to two liquid pools separated by mating type (MATa and MATα).
+Knowledge of each segregant’s genotype and the identity of each tracking barcode enabled us to profile each strain’s resistance or sensitivity to particular drugs.
+Strains for which genotyping and tracking barcode identification were successful were combined by mating type to yield a MATa and a MATα pool.

+{Fritz stopped here}

 These pools were grown in each of 16 different anticancer and antifungal drugs (Data S3), as well as a solvent control.
 Using high-throughput strain barcode sequencing36, strain frequency was measured at five time points (corresponding to 0, 5, 10, 15, and 20 generations of overall pool growth, Fig. 1) and a drug resistance score was computed for 3,221 MATa and 3,592 MATα strains by comparing esimated growth in each drug to the solvent control (Methods, Fig. 1, Data S5).
 Strains which were initially absent in the solvent control, as well as strains which showed a considerable drug-independent growth defect, were excluded from analysis (Data S5).

 Grouped Profiles Recreate Consistent Drug Resistance Relationships